Climate Change in Australia

 Ranges of change

-Note: Observations to date indicate Australian warming of around 1.6 °C compared to the globe of around 1.1 °C, making a ratio of around x1.4, see Australian Warming for more.
-Extrapolating forward, this suggests a warming in Australia of 2.1 °C when the world is at 1.5 °C. Most models produce a lower ratio than this observed ratio (the observed change is above the 10-90 percentile range but is within the 0-100 percentile model range, which includes values up to 2.4 °C).
+Note: Observations to date indicate Australian warming of around 1.6 °C from 1850-1900 compared to around 1.1 °C for the global average warming.
+This makes a ratio of around x1.4 (see Australian Warming for more information).
+Extrapolating this ratio forward suggests that when the world is at 1.5 °C, Australian warming will be around 2.1 °C. Most models produce a lower ratio than this observed ratio.
+This requires further investigation, but the observed ratio to date is higher than most models for a few possible reasons:

 1. Climate variability in observations